One Drop Announces New Overnight Hypo Predictions and Long-Term Health Forecasts at ADA 2020

 Long term health forecasts

-The One Drop mobile app helps people living with diabetes recognize blood sugar patterns, plan meals, see the effects of exercise on their glucose levels, and set goals including A1C, weight goals and lower blood pressure.
+The One Drop mobile app helps people living with diabetes recognize blood sugar patterns, plan meals, see the effects of exercise on their blood glucose levels and set goals including A1C, weight goals and lower blood pressure.

 One Drop has collected a massive amount of data to guide their insights.
 The machine learning comes from over 11 billion data points, collected from nearly 3 million One Drop users in 195 countries.
 The company uses global data to train their AI, but tailors their recommendations to the individual user.